Janani241/Janani241/README.md

 💼 I'm a data enthusiast currently pursuing Master's in Computer Science.

 💡 I’m passionate about leveraging data-driven insights to solve complex problems and drive innovation am passionate about leveraging data-driven insights to solve complex problems and drive innovation.

-The tools I primarily use are Python, R, SQL, PowerBI, and Google Cloud BigQuery.
+🛠️ The tools I primarily use are Python, R, SQL, PowerBI, and Google Cloud BigQuery.

+🎓 Certifications I carry are Azure Fundamentals – AZ900, Google Cloud Crash Course, Data Science Math Skills - Duke University

 🎯 I’m currently working on translating complex Clinical Trials Data into simplified terms to enhancing readability and accessibility to wider audience.

 👩🏻 How to reach me: Message me on [LinkedIn]([url](https://www.linkedin.com/in/janani-pradeep/)).